rhiruggiero/Data-Science-Portfolio/Covid19 Traffic Analysis/README.md

 **Data**

-Linkes to the data sources:
+Links to the data sources:
 - https://data.census.gov/table/ACSDT1Y2019.B08141?q=transportation%20in%20the%20united%20states%20in%202019
 - https://data.census.gov/table/ACSDT5Y2020.B08141?q=transportation%20in%20the%20united%20states%20in%202020
 - https://data.census.gov/table/ACSDT1Y2021.B08141?q=transportation%20in%20the%20united%20states%20in%202021